EthanMacDonald/Rigour_Vibe/README.md

 ### Cursor/Windsurf Workflows
 Use the `.mdc` prompts as workflows:
-- `hvb create user authentication system`
+- `rvb create user authentication system`
-- `hvb generate tasks for @user-auth-prd.md`
+- `rvb generate tasks for @user-auth-prd.md`
-- `hvb implement task 1.1 with tests`
+- `rvb implement task 1.1 with tests`

 ### VS Code Integration
 Copy prompts into your workspace as reusable templates.